dimaelo/Diramida/SECURITY.md

 # 🔒 Security Policy

+---

 ## Reporting Security Vulnerabilities

 **Do not open public GitHub issues for security vulnerabilities.**

-If you discover a security vulnerability in Diramida, please report it responsibly:
+If you discover a security vulnerability, please report it responsibly to the maintainers.

-### Contact Information
+### How to Report

-**Email:** [Create GitHub security advisory or contact maintainer]
+1. **Email:** dimaelo@github.com (or via GitHub private security tab)
-**Response Time:** Within 48 hours
+2. **Response time:** Within 48 hours
-**Resolution Time:** 14-30 days depending on severity
+3. **Resolution time:** 14-30 days depending on severity

-### Reporting Details
+### What to Include

-Please include:
+Please provide:
-1. Description of the vulnerability
+- Description of the vulnerability
-2. Affected versions or components
+- Affected versions or components
-3. Steps to reproduce (if possible)
+- Steps to reproduce (if possible)
-4. Potential impact
+- Potential impact or severity
-5. Suggested fix (if available)
+- Suggested fix (if you have one)
+- Your contact information (optional)

 ---

-## What We Consider Vulnerabilities
+## What We Consider

 ### In Scope
 - Code injection or execution flaws